lpandzic/assertj-workshop/README.md

 Flow:

-1. Examine in each test in the test package, ideally following test classes in alphabetical order.
+1. Examine each test, ideally following test classes in alphabetical order.
 2. Replace every JUnit/Hamcrest assertion with AssertJ assertion, most of the multiline assertions can be replaced with one line AssertJ assertion.
 3. Refactor all tests to use BDD API of [AssertJ][bdd-assertj] and [Mockito][bdd-mockito].
 4. Have fun!

+One of the possible solutions can be found in solution branch.

 [infobip-devdays]: http://www.infobip.com/dev-days/
 [hamcrest]: http://hamcrest.org/